-Students are expected to do advance readings, attend online classes, and participate in discussions on key concepts relative to assignments.
 Students are also expected to complete assignments according to schedule and requirements.
 The impact of each assignment on your final course grade is indicated in the table below.
 For details, please refer to Written Assignments, Projects, and Exams (pages 4-9).